|Writing a Successful Grant Proposal; Essential Tips and Best Practices|

 - NEW: Students may receive a total of two GSA graduate student grants in their entire academic career, regardless of what program currently enrolled in.

 2015 Graduate Student Research Grant Recipients

-- Results will be sent via email the first week in April and award checks will be mailed by the end of April.
+- Results will be sent via email in mid April and award checks will be mailed by the end of April.

 - Please read all instructions before starting your on-line application.

 - Appraisal forms are due Wednesday, 3 February 2016, 5:00 PM (MST).

 - One appraisal is required with each application which must come from the primary advisor.
 Advisors do not have to be members of GSA or come from the same institution as the applicant.